RebelJ/Web_App_Taster/README.md

 To use this application,

-you must import the database with this command :
+You need to use a terminal for import the database with this command :

     UNIX shell> mysql crud_db < crud_db_items.sql